saplingjs/sapling-website/docs/data.md

 This will fetch all records from the `posts` collection, where the value of the `author` field is `2`, **and** the value of the `category` field is either `5` or `6`.

+### Sorting

+By default, the records come in whatever order they happen to be in the database.
+However, in most cases, you'll want them in a specific order.

+You can do this by adding a `sortBy` query string variable like so;

+    GET /data/posts?sortBy=_created,desc

+The value is split by a comma, with the first part being the field to sort by, and the second part being either `"asc"` or `"desc"` to define ascending or descending order, respectively.

+?> In addition to `sortBy`, you can also use `sort`, `orderBy`, or `order` to do the same thing - they're all aliases of the same thing.
+It's also not case-sensitive.

+### Limiting

+You can also limit the maximum number of records to be returned for a given `GET` query, by using the `limit` query string variable:

+    GET /data/posts?limit=10

+This will return at most 10 records from the `posts` collection.

 ## Update

 To modify an existing record, send a `POST` request **with** conditions: